pavly-gerges/pavly-gerges/resume/index.md

 > * _Project: ElectroNetSoft_, includes the software libraries (e.g., arithmos, di, articular-es,...) and the networking interfaces for some compatible IO cores.
 > * _Project: ElectroSim_, encapsulates the _Runtime Infrastructure_ and the interfaces of the [HLA IEEE-1516 Standard](https://standards.ieee.org/ieee/1516/3744/) provided by IEEE for distributed simulation systems.
 >
+> **Hardware/PCB design and prototyping**: Designed and assembled a custom development board, the _"ElectroIO"_ for prototyping, wiring, and building projects using the _ElectroMIO_ IO API.
+The board is a modular multiple PCB boards featuring a _CPU Module_, a _Power Module_, and a _Comm Module_ enabling hardware durability and adaptability for newly designed CPU Modules, in addition to decreasing the design and implementation time of the newly created boards by more than 50% of the time.
+>
 > **Technical Writing**: The [AvrSandbox](https://github.com/Electrostat-Lab/Electrostatic-Sandbox/tree/master/embedded-system-design/avr-sandbox) blogs for embedded systems providing tutorials for common embedded protocols (e.g., GPIO, SPI, ADC) using the AVR MCUs, and digital design (e.g., Multiplexers, De-multiplexers, Shift Registers).
 >
-> **Tools**: C/C++ - Java - Gradle - CMake - Bash - GNU/Linux Libc - Dot (GraphViz) - Tex (Latex) - AVR Toolchains - Android NDK - jMonkeyEngine - SDK programming - Realtime signal processing.
+> **Tools**: C/C++ - Java - Gradle - Kicad - Multimeters - CMake - Bash - GNU/Linux Libc - Dot (GraphViz) - Tex (Latex) - AVR Toolchains - Android NDK - jMonkeyEngine - SDK programming - Realtime signal processing.
 >

 ## Serial4j Framework